Low and Slow

 Phone: +44 20 8846 0966

 The decision to leave fine dining and work for renowned BBQ chef and mentor Adam Perry Lang had the biggest effect on Neil’s career.
 It was this and numerous events, such as the Beef Cartel and his own pork based tasting menu supper clubs, that led him to take the head chef role at Pitt Cue Co in 2011.
 It was there that Neil began fusing modern cooking techniques with the traditional and forgotten, bringing in an element of consistency rarely found in these in those establishments.

 Neil moved on to head up the highly acclaimed John Salt in Islington and the Smokehouse which was the UK’s only real wood BBQ restaurant.
 Smokehouse received unanimous critical acclaim and went on to open a second site in Chiswick.
 Neil also opened and managed Bad Egg in the city, which was an all-day diner that showcased a lot of Neil's passions including Korean and BBQ food.

-Neil continues to focus on the elevating of simple dishes and using the best ingredients from the UK (mostly from Cornwall – Neil’s spiritual second home).
-Having spent much of his time in London near New Malden, Neil is obsessed with Korean food.
+Neil continues to focus on elevating simple dishes and using the best ingredients from the UK (mostly from Cornwall – Neil’s spiritual second home).
+He has spent much of his time in London near New Malden.

 Neil competed in the 9th series of BBC2′s Great British Menu; the brief was to create a menu to honour the men and women involved in the D-Day landings.
 Neil competed for the Scottish region, battling it out against two other Scottish chefs.

 Neil's first book, Low and Slow was published by Ebury Books in 2016, it has been really well received and hit the bestseller lists.